alexbird-hunterindustries/fizz-buzz-diy-test-runner/README.md

 influence or lead software developers.

 To get the most out of the talk, you will need to be able to read JavaScript code.
-Or, you could plan on answering emails for the live coding part of the talk and just tune in for the stories and conclusions.
+Or, you could tune in for the stories and conclusions (and you could answer your emails during the live coding part).

 ## Dev Notes